Mousetrap Car Event

 f.
 Should mention other approaches that could have been used, and/or other areas that could have been investigated.

 2. Once qualified, the cars will be tested by their builders.
-Judges will not test the cars.

 3. Cars will be set at the starting line, and then released.
 The car is simply to be released and not pushed.
 The front of the car should be matched with the starting line, and the total distance traveled will be determined by the front of the car.